 Counting for wall thickness, you will get, for the inner diameter (ID) about 1+3/16″.
 They are tapered so they will fit if you are close.

-These plastic ends taper so the will snug up when you install the one that you want.
+These plastic ends taper so they will snug up when you install the one that you want.

-- 1.25 inch in 8 feet of hose with 3 end types to fit most vacs (optional wands and nozzles)
+- 1.25-inch diameter, 8 feet of hose with 3 end types to fit most vacs (optional wands and nozzles)